opencomputeproject/SAI/doc/ARS/Adaptive-Routing-and-Switching.md

 *EWMA is used for computing the historical and future load*

 5. Quantization
-*Computed value need to be quantized into buckets or bands for easier intepretation*
+*Computed value need to be quantized into buckets or bands for easier interpretation*

 6. Non minimal cost path selection
 *ARS can be used to partition a NHG into a primary and alternate set of paths.
 Alternate paths are typically non minimal cost or side links based on the topology.
 The alternate paths are chosen when primary paths are relatively worse.*